larsskaret/larsskaret/README.md

 ### Hi there 👋

-Started a learning journey in the data engineer domain.
+Started a learning journey in the data domain.

 Currently learning a lot in **Data Engineering Zoomcamp**